dr-jam/GameplayProgramming/README.md

 See Canvas.

 ### Course
-Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 10:00-10:50 AM
+Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 11:00-11:50 AM in AMART204
-Duscussion Meeting Time: Wednesdays at 11:00-11:50 AM
+Duscussion Meeting Time: Wednesdays at 12:10-1:00 PM in WELLMN119
-Final Examination Period: Wednesday, June 9th at 6:00-8:00 PM
+Final Examination Period: Moinday, June 6th at 1:00-3:00 PM

 ## Course Description